 - Fish of the Day pools: Gokk'lok Shallows (Tangled Mantis Shrimp Cluster and Large Tangled Mantis Shrimp Cluster), Master Snowdrift's Pagoda (Tiger Gourami Slush and Large Pool of Tiger Gourami Slush) and Sri-La Village (Reef Octopus Swarm and Large Swarm of Migrated Reef Octopus).

-Tiny Blue Carp appear in Crowded Redbelly Mandarin pools because the contents of Crowded Redbelly Mandarin pools are identical to Redbelly Mandarin School - and Redbelly Mandarin School are found in both Vale of Eternal Blossoms and Townlong Steppes:
+Tiny Blue Carp appear in Crowded Redbelly Mandarin pools because the contents of Crowded Redbelly Mandarin pools are identical to Redbelly Mandarin School - and Redbelly Mandarin School were found in both Vale of Eternal Blossoms (since removed by patch 5.4) and Townlong Steppes:

 The pet journal descriptions are reasonably clear on open water catches, since open water can be fairly easily described by zone.
 However, named pools have traditionally had the same contents regardless of which zone they are found in.
 For a fish to be genuinely caught anywhere in a zone, that fish would need to be found in all the named pools found in that zone.
 That would automatically include occurrences of the same-named pools that are in other zones.
 Fish of the Day pools are duplicates of regular pools, with identical contents.
 The result is that we catch a Tiny Carp that should be unique to one zone, from a pool which is unique to an entirely different zone.